 - After hiking in sticky clothes all day it is nice to get into a breathable outfit for dinner

-- 1 or 2 will do the trick.
-And they can double as swimsuit covers when you go to the hot springs 😉
+- 1 or 2 will do the trick, and, bonus, they can double as swimsuit covers when you go to the hot springs 😉

 - I packed one pair of blue jean shorts to wear when exploring La Fortuna.
-Not a necessity, but it made me feel less like Dora the Explorer while walking around town
+Although not a NECESSITY for Costa Rica, it made me feel less like Dora the Explorer while walking around town

 - You will have humid, untamed hair.
 Bring a hat to cover it up and not have to worry about it!